 A trilogy mix made up of an entertaining textbook, a coffee house reading, and a photo album.
 A bridge between food art and science.
 A source of inspiration to discover something new.

 Gerhard is a global pioneer in creating artworks with chocolate crystals.
 Dive into a new world of unexplored creations with naturally grown cocoa butter crystals, which is an essential ingredient of premium chocolate.
 A fascinating and beautiful new appearance of the medium chocolate, as you probably have not seen it that way before yet anywhere else in the world.
 Enjoy!

 To play, press and hold the enter key.
 To stop, release the enter key.

 So, what’s actually happening with the cocoa butter crystals and why does it look the way it looks on the chocolate?

-Next, the chocolate is cooled to about 27 °C, which will allow crystal types IV and V to form.
+Generally, the chocolate is first heated to 50 °C to melt all six forms of crystals.
+Next, the chocolate is cooled to about 27 °C, which will allow mostly crystal types IV and V to form.
 At this temperature, the chocolate is agitated to create many small crystal "seeds" which will serve as nuclei to create small crystals in the chocolate.

 The chocolate is then re-heated to about 29-31 °C, depending on the type of chocolate - white lower and dark warmer) to eliminate any type IV crystals, leaving just type V. After this point, any excessive heating of the tempered chocolate above 32°C will destroy the crystal-structures and this process will have to be repeated from the beginning again.
 Otherwise, it is ready to be used, moulded and cooled afterwards in the fridge (or cooling tunnel in an industrial environment) for approximately 15 min.

 Fine-art gallery prints or hand-painted on canvas!
 Contact us for more options